-We find that most of the existing MeSH indexing methods fit either into pattern matching methods which are based on a reference terminology (like UMLS or MeSH) or machine learning approaches which learn a model from examples of previously indexed citations.
+We find that most of the existing MeSH indexing methods fit into either pattern matching methods, which are based on a reference terminology (like UMLS or MeSH), or machine learning approaches, which learn a model from examples of previously indexed citations.

-The task of MeSH indexing has been considered as a text categorization problem in the machine learning community.
-Publication of the OHSUMED collection (Hersh et al., 1994) containing all MEDLINE citations in 270 medical journals over a five-year period (1987-1991) including MeSH indexing, provided for a large body of data that enabled us to view MH assignment as a classification problem.
-The scope of the collection determines the subset of MeSH that can be explored.
-For example, (Lewis et al., 1996) and (Ruiz and Srinivasan, 1999) used 49 categories related to heart diseases with at least 75 training documents, and (Yetisgen-Yildiz and Pratt, 2005) expanded the number of headings to 634 disease categories.
-(Poulter et al., 2008) provides an overview of these and other studies of classification methods applied to MEDLINE and MeSH subsets.
+In the machine learning community, the task of MeSH indexing has been considered as a text categorization problem.
+Publication of the OHSUMED collection [9], containing all MEDLINE citations in 270 medical journals over a five-year period (1987-1991) including MeSH indexing, provided a large body of data that enabled us to view MeSH heading assignment as a classification problem.
+The scope of the collection determined the subset of MeSH that can be explored.
+For example, Lewis et al. [10] and Ruiz and Srinivasan [11] used 49 categories related to heart diseases with at least 75 training documents, and Yetisgen-Yildiz and Pratt [12] expanded the number of headings to 634 disease categories.
+Poulter et al. [13] provide an overview of these and other studies of classification methods, applied to MEDLINE and MeSH subsets.

-Among the pattern matching methods we find MetaMap, as mentioned above, and an information retrieval approach by (Ruch, 2006).
-Pattern matching considers only the inner structure of the terms but not the terms with which they cooccur.
-This means that if a document is related to a MeSH heading but the heading does not appear in the reference source, it will not be suggested.
+Among the pattern matching methods, we find MetaMap, as mentioned above, and an information retrieval approach by Ruch [14].
+Pattern matching considers only the inner structure of the terms, but not the terms with which they co-occur.
+This means that if a document is related to a MeSH heading, but the heading does not appear in the reference source, it will not be suggested.

-Currently, MeSH contains 26,142 MeSH headings and over 172,000 entry terms to assist the indexers in determining the appropriate MeSH headings to assign to a MEDLINE citation.
-Small scale studies with machine learning approaches already exist (Aphinyanaphongs et al., 2005; Yetisgen-Yildiz and Pratt, 2005).
+Currently, MeSH contains 26,142 main headings and over 172,000 entry terms, to assist the indexers in determining the appropriate main headings to assign to a MED-LINE citation.
+Small-scale studies with machine learning approaches already exist [12, 15].
 But the presence of a large number of categories has forced machine learning approaches to be combined with information retrieval methods designed to reduce the search space.
-For instance, PRC and a k-NN approach by (Trieschnigg et al., 2009) look for similar citations in MEDLINE and predict MeSH headings by a voting mechanism on the top-scoring citations.
-Experience with MTI shows that k-NN methods produce high recall but low precision indexing.
-Other machine learning algorithms have been evaluated which rely on a more complex representation of the citations, e.g., learning based on Inductive Logic Programming (Névéol et al., 2008).
+For instance, PRC and a k-NN approach by Trieschnigg et al. [16] look for similar citations in MEDLINE, and predict MeSH headings by a voting mechanism on the top-scoring citations.
+Experience with MTI shows that k-NN methods produce high recall, but low precision indexing.
+Other machine learning algorithms have been evaluated that rely on a more complex representation of the citations, e.g., learning based on Inductive Logic Programming [17].
+In previous work [18, 19], we showed that MeSH headings have different behavior, depending on the indexing algorithm used.

-The selection of the best indexing method is a challenging task due to the number of available categories and methods.
-In this paper, we present a methodology which automates the selection of indexing algorithms based on meta-learning.
+The selection of the best indexing method is a challenging task, due to the number of available categories and methods.
+In this paper, we present a methodology that automates the selection of indexing algorithms based on meta-learning.